mavryk-network/jsmv/docs/api/contract.md

 # 📜 Contract

-The `Contract` namespace provides an API to create and call`jstz` smart functions.
+The `Contract` namespace provides an API to create and call`jsmv` smart functions.
 New smart functions can be created with the `Contract.create()` method and `Contract.call()` is used for calling other smart functions.